Close

 Access Info

-For the fall 2023 semester, the CCS Bard Library is open to all Bard students, faculty, and staff.
+The CCS Bard Library is open to all Bard students, faculty, and staff.
 Outside researchers are welcome to contact us in advance to make an appointment.

 Collections are non-circulating.